This page contains affiliate links. Please read our disclosure for more info.

 Even though it was busy on a sunny weekend, there’s a relaxed atmosphere and there’s plenty of space for everyone.

 Shinjuku Gyoen is also my favourite place to run in the area.
-It’s best to arrive as soon as they open at 9am and stick to the quieter path around the edge of the park (one loop was around 2km).
+It’s best to arrive as soon as they open at 9am and you must stick to the quieter path around the edge of the park (one loop was around 2km).

-Shinjuku Central Park (Chuo Park) is another green space in Shinjuku.
+Tip: Shinjuku Central Park (Chuo Park) is another green space in Shinjuku.
 It’s much smaller than Shinjuku Gyoen, but it’s free and is on the western side of Shinjuku train station, near the Park Hyatt and Tokyo Metropolitan Government Building.

 2) Stroll Down Memory Lane (Omoide Yokocho)